Kaladinge/Kindly-TODO-list/README.md

 Steps to open HTML file locally:

-1. Open index.html wit Visual Studio Code (VSC).
+1. Open index.html with Visual Studio Code (VSC).

 2. Search for the Live Server extension (by Ritwick Dey) under the extension tab to the left and install this.